OVERVIEW

 Clients

-Krishna represent clients across a broad range of industries, including individual and institutional investors, consumers, air cargo industries and corporations and other businesses alleging antitrust violations in the financial and pharmaceutical markets.
+Krishna represents clients across a broad range of industries, including individual and institutional investors, consumers, air cargo industries and corporations and other businesses alleging antitrust violations in the financial and pharmaceutical markets.

 EDUCATION